jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 # Background
 I first establish my Linux desktop environment in 2013 with Ubuntu 13.04.
 I repeatedly upgraded desktop, generally twice a year, with the latest release.
-It is now 2022 and Ubuntu 22.04 is available for another upgrade.
+When the year 2022 came around, Ubuntu 22.04 is available for another upgrade.
-After these 8+ years, obtain a smooth / flawless upgrades is very unlikely.
+After these 9+ years, obtaining a smooth / flawless upgrades is very unlikely.
 I have to face the fact that my Ubuntu system is a bit messed up, and despite trying numerous ways to fix it, the easiest way out seems to be to reinstall Ubuntu.
+So I did just that in 2022 and these notes were written to help document that procedure.

+It is now 2024, and I'm replacing my Linux hardware ... motherboard, CPU, memory, and SSD for the operating system are all being upgraded.
+The only thing not being replace are the hard drives, and its contents, for my user `/home` directories.
+These directories are on a pair of 1T RAID hard drives containing all that I have created.
+I plan to move these drives, without any changes, to my new hardware environment with a fresh Ubuntu OS install.

 Below is how I did the Ubuntu fresh install.
 No rocket science hear, in fact, its just repeat what may have been done years ago.